-How to configure Windows Live Mail to work with Outlook on Windows 10
+How can I configure Windows Live Mail to work with Outlook on Windows 10?

 - While connecting an Outlook account, enter your username and password, check Manually configure server settings option and click Next.

-- Enter your Outlook email address as your logon username and click Next.
+- Enter your Outlook email address as your login username and click Next.

 - Your email should be successfully created and you’ll be able to send and receive new emails.